 Honors & Awards:

-- Named one of the top discrimination, labor and employment, and insurance attorneys in South Florida by Martindale Hubbell’s Legal Leaders, Top Rated Lawyers, 2012 and 2013
+- Named one of the top discrimination, labor and employment, and insurance attorneys in South Florida by Martindale Hubbell’s Legal Leaders, Top Rated Lawyers, since 2012

 - Named by her peers as one of the top 1.6 percent attorneys, Florida Trend’s, Florida Legal Elite, 2004